groue/GRMustache/Guides/rendering_objects.md

 You *can* write specification-compliant "Mustache lambdas" with rendering objects.
 However those are more versatile.

-**As a consequence, if your goal is to design templates that remain compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use `GRMustacheRendering` with great care.**
+**As a consequence, if your goal is to design templates that are compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use `GRMustacheRendering` with great care.**

 [up](../../../../GRMustache#documentation), [next](delegate.md)